HTTP Stream API

 • a CSV (Character Separated) file.

-Native HTTP compression is supported out of the box, with specific payload compression being specified within the transform (write schema).
+Native HTTP compression is supported, with specific payload compression being specified within the transform (write schema).
 If another format is needed, please contact Hydrolix Support

 JSON Payloads